Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • congenital pathology of the spinal column;

-• vertebral fractures resulting from osteoporosis (weakening of bone tissue);
+• vertebral fractures caused by osteoporosis (weakening of bone tissue);

 • infections (osteomyelitis, tuberculosis);

-• intense axial loads on the spine (carrying weights, sports overload);
+• intense axial loads on the spine (carrying heavy objects, sports overloads);

 • frequent hypothermia;